-Your boat is equipped with an ignition shutdown safety switch.
-The switch is located on the control console next to the gear shift/throttle control unit.
-The ignition shut down safety switch incorporates a shut-off switch, switch clip, lanyard and lanyard clip, which is clipped to the operator when running.
+Your boat is equipped with an engine emergency stop switch.
+The switch is located on the control console next to the throttle and shift control.
+The engine emergency stop switch incorporates a shut-off switch, switch clip, lanyard and lanyard clip, which is clipped to the operator when running.

-If an emergency arises and the engine must be shut down, a pull on the cord to release the clip from the shut-off will shut off the engine.
+If an emergency arises and the engine must be shut down, a pull on the cord to release the clip from the switch will shut off the engine.